Fashion Dos and Don'ts for the Short, Curvy Woman

 Style Tips for a Sexy New You

 Let’s face it ladies, no matter how hard we work out, how long we pray, or how much we will ourselves to be different, some of us were born short and curvy.
-We’re not super models— we’re normal, beautiful women that, while lacking in height, are not any less spectacular than our leggy counterparts.
+We’re not super models—we’re normal, beautiful women that, while lacking in height, are not any less spectacular than our leggy counterparts.

 That being said, there are a few fashion tips that we can use to minimize our curves and maximize our stature.

-Heels are Good
+Heels Are Good

 Heels are good.
 They were probably invented by male sadists who got off on the idea of having their dates tower precariously above them.
 I think it had something to do with having their eager noses at bosom level.
 At least that’s what I’ve heard.

-But seriously, heels about 2 to 3 inches serve to elongate the legs, stretch the calves, and accentuate the calf muscles.
+But seriously, heels about two to three inches serve to elongate the legs, stretch the calves, and accentuate the calf muscles.
 This makes the legs appear longer, leaner, and sexier.
 Heels don't have to be painful.
 I tend to buy most of mine at Ann Taylor.
 They have a sexy, stylish selection and are moderately priced.
 If you’re not into spending roughly $180 for a pair of shoes, don’t despair.
 They have awesome sales on a regular basis and you can usually get fantastic shoes for about 1/3 that price or less!

 Shorter skirts are best on shorter legs.
 This sounds a bit counterintuitive, but it’s true.
 Most women who have stockier legs, like myself, will probably attest that their fattier deposits are located at the top of the inner thighs.
 The upper thighs also tend to be where cellulite forms, if you’re unfortunate enough to have some, which I’m betting most of us do.
-I mention this because a skirt that is cut about 2 to 3 inches above the knee will still hide these more unflattering areas.
+I mention this because a skirt that is cut about two to three inches above the knee will still hide these more unflattering areas.

 If you show a little more leg, it gives you the appearance of being somewhat taller and shows off the more narrow, attractive part of the leg.
 Legs tend to narrow right above and below the knees but widen again at the calf muscle.
 If you cover everything except the wider calf muscle, you’re only showing the stocky part of your leg.
 Hence, you will appear somewhat heavier than you probably are.